-The application of IFRS 16 did not have any impact on the amount recognized in the condensed consolidated interim financial statements.
-The Company has elected not to recognize the right-of-use assets and lease liabilities for short-term leases that have a lease term of twelve months or less, or for leases for which the underlying asset is of low value.
-The lease payments associated with these leases are charged directly to income on a straight-line basis over the lease term.
+As at May 1, 2019 IFRS 16 did not have any impact on the amount recognized in the financial statements.
+The Company has elected not to recognize the right-of-use assets and lease liabilities for short-term leases that have a lease term of twelve months or less.
+For the nine months ended January 31, 2020, rent expense included in office and administration of \$45,000 has been incurred.